Canon 100D vs Panasonic LX100 II

 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - More modern: Reflects 5 years and 5 months of technical progress since the 100D launch.

-In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 100D and the LX100 II in practical situations.
+In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says little about, for example, the shooting experience and imaging performance of the 100D and the LX100 II in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.

 Expert reviews: Canon 100D vs Panasonic LX100 II

 This is where reviews by experts come in.
 The following table reports the overall rankings of the cameras as published by some of the major camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).